oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.md

 1. The JWT MAY contain other claims.
 All claims that are not understood by implementations MUST be ignored.

-2. The JWT MUST be digitally signed using an asymmetric cryptographic algorithm.
-The authorization server MUST reject JWTs with an invalid signature.
+2. The JWT MUST be digitally signed or integrity protected with a Message Authentication Code (MAC).
+The authorization server MUST reject JWTs if signature or integrity protection validation fails.

 3. The authorization server MUST reject a JWT that is not valid in all other respects per "JSON Web Token (JWT)" {{RFC7519}}.